Lab 9: Animation & Scrollytelling

 It should look something like this:

 Our visualization shows us the size of the files, but not all files are created equal.
-We can use color to differentiate the lines withn each file by technology.
+We can use color to differentiate the lines within each file by technology.

 Let’s create an ordinal scale that maps technology ids to colors:

-Then, we can use this scale to color the dots:
+Then, we can use this scale to color the dots by modifying our generateDots

 Much better now!